 Falling behind on bookkeeping can create a mess and problems become more difficult to undo.
 At the very least, make sure you always keep accurate and consistent records.

 “Before a bookkeeper comes on board, if you aren’t reconciling your transactions and bank accounts, you need to keep good records,” says Linda.
 “When you start a new business and are moving in a hundred different directions, that can be difficult.”

 Make a Category for “Ask My Accountant”

 Once you have an accountant on your payroll, it’s important that you utilize them.
 Make a category for “ask my accountant” and keep them busy with questions.
-It’s a good idea to file any items you aren’t sure of into this “ask my accountant” category as they come up so they don’t slow you down when making payments or running reconciliations.
+It’s a good idea to file any items you aren’t sure of into this category as they come up.
+That way they don’t slow you down when making payments or running reconciliations.

 Then, at the end of the month (or sooner) you can bring all of your questions to your accountant’s attention to get the answers you need and broaden the conversation as to how you can mitigate inefficiencies and improve your business finances.